Minister for Culture, Tourism and Sport

 If you wish to contact Dafydd Elis-Thomas in his entirely separate

 role as a Minister in the Welsh Government please use the

 Ministerial contact details on the Welsh Government’s

 enjoys the recreations of hill walking and jogging from the family

 cottage near Betws y Coed.
-He is also Vice-President of the
+Dafydd Elis-Thomas is also active in the

 Dafydd Elis-Thomas has